The lumbosacral joint, also called lumbosacral symphysis, is an articulation between the fifth lumbar (L5) and first sacral (S1) vertebrae.

 - Muscles acting on the lumbosacral joint

-The lumbosacral joint is a set of two articulations; an anterior intervertebral joint and two facet joints:
+The lumbosacral joint is a set of two articulations; an anterior intervertebral joint and two zygapophyseal (facet) joints:

 - Anterior intervertebral joint: formed between the vertebral bodies of L5 and S1.
 They are separated by an intervertebral disc, which is in contact with the superior surface of the S1 vertebral body and the inferior surface of L5 vertebral body.
 As the sacrum is inclined anteriorly, the S1 and L5 vertebral bodies articulate at an angle called lumbosacral angle, which averages 140°

-- Facet joints: those are two articulations between the inferior articular processes of the L5 vertebra and superior articular processes of S1 vertebra.
+- Zygopophysial joints: those are two articulations between the inferior articular processes of the L5 vertebra and superior articular processes of S1 vertebra.
 The facets of S1 are positioned posteromedially and interlock with the anterolaterally placed inferior facet of the articular processes of L5 vertebrae.
-The facet joints prevent the dislocation of the lumbar vertebra along the incline of the sacrum.
+The zygapophyseal joints prevent the dislocation of the lumbar vertebra along the incline of the sacrum.

 The lumbosacral joint is stabilized by the iliolumbar and the lateral lumbosacral ligaments.
 In addition, like all vertebral articulations, the joint is also stabilized by the ligaments of the vertebral column such as anterior and posterior longitudinal ligaments, ligamenta flava, interspinous and supraspinous ligaments.